duanjp8617/misc/k8s/0_prepare_environment.md

 qemu-img resize cloud-vm.img +10G
 ```

 4. Run the following command to create a new VM (need virt-install, will enter an interactive session for the initial bootup, use Ctrl+Shift+] to escape).
-Here, the size=20 indicates the size of the disk, I don't know if this option really impact the size of the disk in practice:

 ```shell
 virt-install --connect=qemu:///system \